corinnehart/papers/journal.md

 # Methodlogy
 We used an AMS (Allen et al 1998) to measure particle mass and chemical composition.

+# Results
+We observed particle growth through coagulation, and report the changing chemical composition with age in the atmosphere.

 # Conclusions
 We made some ground breaking discovery, aren't we great.
-THere's more to do, give us more funding.
+There's more to do, give us more funding.